For update information see below and for latest version http://www.londonfreelance.org/feesguide/print.php?section=Welcome

-NEW!
-Every section of the Guide is now just one click away from listings of NUJ freelances with the right skills, from the NUJ Freelance Directory.
+And for those who need to commission freelances, every section of the Fees Guide is just one click away from listings of NUJ freelances with the right skills, from the NUJ Freelance Directory.
 Look up the rate, find a freelance: sorted.

-We are constantly revising the Guide rates: please send comments and submit rates that you have been paid in the past year.
-If you have not read the Guide for a while it is important that you read the introduction before going to the rates listings.
+We are constantly revising the Fees Guide rates and advice: please send comments and submit rates that you have been paid in the past year.
+If you have not read the Fees Guide for a while it is important that you read the introduction before going to the rates listings.

 Follow the links below to go to the suggested rates for each kind of work.
 There you will find links to further advice.

-Welcome to the online Freelance Fees Guide!
-It has been extensively rearranged to make it easy to use on the Web and particularly on phones and PDAs.
-If you have the technology, you can look up a rate wherever you are, whenever the client calls or you need a freelance.
+Welcome to the Freelance Fees Guide!
+We have tried hard to make it easy to use on phones as well as the Web.
+You can look up a rate wherever you are, whenever the client calls or indeed whenever you need to engage a freelance.

 Please read this introduction before going to the suggested rates.